 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-Let’s have a quick overview of what are we going to cover in this tutorial –
+Here is a quick overview of this tutorial –

 - Final words